Faith and Mission

 De La Salle College is a Catholic School for boys, in the Lasallian Tradition.

 As a College community, we stand firmly within a Christian interpretation of life and faith.
-We respect the religious affiliation of all members of the community and provide every opportunity for students to explore and develop their Christian faith, should they choose to.
+We respect the religious affiliation of all members of the community and provide every opportunity for students to explore and develop their Christian faith.

 “To touch the hearts of the young and to inspire them with the Christian spirit is the greatest miracle you can perform, and it is the one God asks of you; it is the purpose of your work with the young”